 Classification system to separate corporate and sovereign issuers: Bloomberg Barclays Methodology.
 Securitized bonds excluded from the calculation.
 "No exposure" in case the fund is not invested in the respective issuers for the month.

-MSCI ESG rating breakdown: The final sector-adjusted ESG score of the portfolio is broken down in three rating
+MSCI ESG rating breakdown: The final sector-adjusted ESG score of the portfolio is broken down into three rating categories with AAA/AA leaders, A/BBB/BB average and